erikaulin/docker-bind/README.md

 The launch of Webmin can be disabled by adding `--env WEBMIN_ENABLED=false` to the `docker run` command.
 Note that the `ROOT_PASSWORD` parameter has no effect when the launch of Webmin is disabled.

-Read the blog post [Deploying a DNS Server using Docker](http://www.damagehead.com/blog/2015/04/28/deploying-a-dns-server-using-docker/) for an example use case.
+Read the blog post original creator [Deploying a DNS Server using Docker](http://www.damagehead.com/blog/2015/04/28/deploying-a-dns-server-using-docker/) for an example use case.

 ## Command-line arguments